erosDiffusion/ComfyUI-enricos-nodes/README.md

 and you will get:

 ![v3.PNG](assets%2Fv3.PNG)
-with the [V3 workflow in json format](assets%2Fv3.json) you are in pixel perfect positioning control of your scene and content ! images to replicate are in the assets folder. after composition is set move the images a bit and continue.
+with the [V3 workflow in json format](assets%2Fv3.1.json) you are in pixel perfect positioning control of your scene and content ! images to replicate are in the assets folder.

 ### Final words and limitations

 - **limitation** you need to run the flow once for the compositor to show images
+- **tools** new tools only show up on load, so if you add them, reload page with browser reload
 - **known issue**: the compositing is not scaled, so if you want a 5k image well...
 I hope you have a big enough monitor, but it's not (yet) the goal of this node...
 - upcoming **known issue** the new tooling will require graph changed events to setup frontend only widgets. so reload the wf. if the gui is not coming up in the tool node